Digital transformation is not limited to changing production processes and automating workflows. It affects many areas of society.

 - Missing standards

-These obstacles must also be taken into account for digitization projects in technical documentation.
+These obstacles must also be taken into account for digitalization projects in technical documentation.

 The importance of standards